Graduate Student Profiles

 Supervisor: Dr. Yifeng Wei, Dr. Andrew Greenshaw

-Child & Adolescent Psychiatry, Education, School-based Mental Health, Musical Neuromodulation
+Areas of Study/Keywords: Child & Adolescent Psychiatry, Education, School-based Mental Health, Musical Neuromodulation

 About

-I am an PhD student in the department of psychiatry, teacher for Edmonton Public Schools, and professional musician & music educator.
+I am a PhD student in the department of psychiatry, teacher for Edmonton Public Schools, and professional musician & music educator.
 My MSc focus is school-based mental health for children and adolescents.
 I strive to investigate relationships between mental health literacy, public institutions that commonly interact with youth (e.g., schools, law-enforcement, social services), and psychiatric dispositions and outcomes in children and adolescents.
 Long-term I am interested in epigenetic mechanisms for endophenotype expression during childhood maturation, 2S+LGBTQ mental-health care delivery, and continuing my work with school & institutional mental health.

 Setayesh Modanloo